Non-medical Causes of Cerebral Palsy

 Cerebral palsy is a major health concern in all US states.
 There are more than 500,000 children (more than 760,000 with the inclusion of adults) who are currently suffering from this injury and, every year, 10,000 new babies and children are added to the count, making it the most common neurological or brain disorder in children.

 With the founding of the Cerebral Palsy Research Registry (CPRR) in Chicago, many families will be benefited with a deeper understanding about the disorder.
 The CPRR is a multi-institutional collaborative effort that is dedicated to helping improve understanding about cerebral palsy.
-Through cases of cerebral palsy in Chicago are hoped to have significantly decreased, those already afflicted with it are expected to receive still improved treatment which may help them get back on their feet.
+Through cases of cerebral palsy are hoped to have significantly decreased, those already afflicted with it are expected to receive still improved treatment which may help them get back on their feet.